Share

 Whale Watching tours

 The Sayulita beach is long and lovely and is one of my favorite getaways.
-One of the most useful sites for Sayulita general info and photos is the Sayulita, Nayarit website which has been around now for over 13 years, and the even more informative Sayulita Life.com site as well which has tons of information on bars and nightlife, restaurants, services, shopping, surfing schools, instructors and surf guides, and the rentals of local beachfront and ocean-view villas and condos.
+One of the most useful sites for general info and photos is the Sayulita, Nayarit website which has been around now for over 13 years, and the even more informative sayulitalife.com site as well which has tons of info on bars and nightlife, restaurants, services, shopping, surfing schools, instructors and surf guides, and the rentals of local oeanfront and ocean-view villas and condos.

-Since Sayulita is such a great and well-known surfing destination in Mexico and catches the surf swell year round (the water temperature range averages from around 74-84 °F annually), here are some of the Sayulita surf shops and surfboard rental spots that I know of: Sininen Surf Shop at #4 Delfin, Tel: 329-291-3186 which has a big selection of boards, wax, and clothes and its Lunazul Surf School at #4 Marlin street, Tel: 329-291-2009; Erizo’s Surf Shop at the beach, Phone: 329-291-3738; Patricia's Surf School for over 10 years at Captain Pablo's on the beach, Telefono: 329-291-2070; Pazport Surf school and shop for lessons, rentals, boat tours at #20 Miramar; Quiverito surfboard rentals and sales, #12 Marlin, Tel: 044-322-171-6453; and the Duende Surf Shop which is located in Papa's Palapas beachfront center on the surf break for rentals and instruction.
-There's also Sayulita surf camps founded by Alberto Carlos Sanchez, and WildMex - Sayulita surf trips to check out.
+Since the beach town is such a great and well-known surfing destination in Mexico and catches the surf swell year round (the water temperature range averages from around 74-84 °F annually), here are some of the Sayulita surf shops and surfboard rental spots that I know of: Sininen Surf Shop at #4 Delfin, Tel: 329-291-3186 which has a big selection of boards, wax, and clothes; Lunazul Surf Shop & School at #4 Marlin street right next to Don Pedro's beach-front restaurant with Phone: 329-291-2009; Erizo’s Surf Shop at the beach, Phone: 329-291-3738; Patricia's Surf School for over 10 years at Captain Pablo's on the beach, Telefono: 329-291-2070; Pazport Surf school and shop for lessons, rentals, boat tours at #20 Miramar; Quiverito surfboard rentals and sales, #12 Marlin, Tel: 044-322-171-6453; and the Duende Surf Shop which is located in Papa's Palapas beachfront center on the surf break for rentals and instruction.
+There's also Sayulita surf camps founded by Alberto Carlos Sanchez to check out.
 And of course along the way from the city, check out the popular Coral Reef Surf Shop in Bucerias at 114 Heroes de Nacozari just off Highway 200, Tel: 329-298-0261.

 adan hernandez, sayulita mexico surfing champion

-Other fine surfers have included Kalle Carranza, Dylan Southworth, Diego Cadena,
+Other fine surfers have included Kalle Carranza, Dylan Southworth, Diego (Tigre) Cadena,

 Patricio Gonzalez Hernandez and Geovani Cervantes.